Battle of Lemnos (73 BCE): Prelude

 After defeating the Mithridatic land forces at the Siege of Cyzicus and the battles of the Rhyndacus and the Granicus, Lucullus moved to the Troad and the Hellespont to raise a fleet.
 He knew he had to defeat the Pontic navy before he could move on Pontus itself.
 Here was informed that thirteen Mithridatic ships were headed to Lemnos.
 Lucullus was able to quickly mobilize and capture all 13 ships and execute Isidorus, the Pontic Admiral.
 Lucullus was then informed that the mass of the naval force was continuing towards Lemnos.

 Battle

-Once again, quickly mobilizing his fleet, he overtook the combined fleet of the Mithridatic admirals Marcus Marius/Varius, Alexander the Paphlagonian and Dionysius the Eunuch, near Lemnos.
+Once again, quickly mobilizing his fleet, he overtook the combined fleet of the Mithridatic admiral Marcus Marius (or Varius), Alexander the Paphlagonian and Dionysius the Eunuch, near Lemnos.
 The Mithridatic commanders choose not to fight a sea battle, but instead defend against the Roman fleet off the coast of Lemnos; they drew up their ships on the beach and fought from their decks.
 Lucullus occupied his opponents attention with part of his fleet while secretly landing a contingent of troops on the other side of the island, when these made it across they attacked the Mitrhidatic forces from behind.
 The Romans captured or sunk 32 ships.